Agent-State Construction with Auxiliary Inputs: Lobster Fishing Environment and Experiment Details

 Put together, our auxiliary inputs are defined as $\bm{M}_t \doteq (\bm{m}_t^1, \bm{m}_t^2)$, which we use as part of our agent-state function.
 Our agent state for trace decay auxiliary inputs in the Lobster environment is the concatenation of the observation and the two auxiliary inputs in $\bm{M}_t$: $\bm{x}_{t} \doteq [\bm{o}_{t}, \bm{M}_{t}] \in \mathbb{R}^{11}$.
 The dimension of this agent state is the number of dimensions of the observation, plus two dimensions from the two auxiliary inputs $9 + 2 = 11$.

-For our trace decaying auxiliary input, we use a $\lambda = 0.9$ as the decay rate for the exponential decaying traces for each reward.
 For the agents described in this section, we use the Sarsa \citep{rummery1994sarsa} algorithm to learn a control policy (with the exception of the ground-truth state agent, which uses value iteration to learn the optimal policy).
 We also use linear function approximation for all agents.
 For this trace decay agent, a step size of $\alpha \doteq 10^{-3}$ was selected from a hyperparameter sweep, with an epsilon of $\epsilon \doteq 0.1$ for the epsilon-greedy policy.